-- Overcoming the will of Complainant by: - force (the use of physical force or inducing reasonable fear of immediate or future bodily injury); - o violence (the use of physical force to cause harm or injury); - o menace (a threat, statement, or act showing intent to injure); - duress (a direct or implied threat of force, violence, danger, hardship, or retribution that is enough to cause a reasonable person of ordinary sensitivity, taking into account all circumstances including age and relationship (including a power imbalance), to do or submit to something that they would not otherwise do); or - deliberately causing the Complainant to be incapacitated (for example, through drugs or alcohol); - Deliberately taking advantage of the Complainant's incapacitation (including incapacitation that results from voluntary use of drugs or alcohol); or - Recording, photographing, transmitting, or distributing intimate or sexual images of Complainant without Complainant's prior knowledge and consent. - c.
+• Overcoming the will of Complainant by:

+- force (the use of physical force or inducing reasonable fear of immediate or future bodily injury); - violence (the use of physical force to cause harm or injury); - menace (a threat, statement, or act showing intent to injure); - duress (a direct or implied threat of force, violence, danger, hardship, or retribution that is enough to cause a reasonable person of ordinary sensitivity, taking into account all circumstances including age and relationship (including a power imbalance), to do or submit to something that they would not otherwise do); or - deliberately causing the Complainant to be incapacitated (for example, through drugs or alcohol); - Deliberately taking advantage of the Complainant's incapacitation (including incapacitation that results from voluntary use of drugs or alcohol); - Recording, photographing, transmitting, or distributing intimate or sexual images of Complainant without Complainant's prior knowledge and consent-; or - Engaging in the conduct during or in connection with a clinical encounter (as defined in Appendix V) in which the Complainant was a patient and the Respondent was a health care provider or health care worker. - c.
 Relationship Violence: